-- 1.3.1 Consideration of an appeal will be restricted to the following grounds: - 1.3.1.1 Where there has been or could have been material administrative error or regulatory or procedural irregularity which has affected the outcomes (including results) for a student's results. - 1.3.1.2 Where significant new evidence concerning extenuating circumstances which for good reason had not been made available in time for the Assessment Board has been produced, or where insufficient weight had been given to extenuating circumstances..
-This includes circumstances where a student can evidence that they were not capable of understanding that their performance was likely to be affected seriously by ill health and/or its treatment and this view has the written support from a psychiatrist or mental health practitioner who has been treating the student over a period of time.
-A GP may also give support if they are aware of (a) treatment or referrals to such specialists (b) an incident close to the assessment date that may have temporarily affected the student's capacity to take decisions.
-Appeals on these grounds will be referred to the EC Panel. - 1.3.1.3 Where re-registration to re-attend a module following reassessment (Regulation F8.6) has not been offered and there is new evidence relating to the student's engagement or non-engagement with reassessment, which had not been available to the UPAB, for good reason, at the time of making that decision. - 1.3.1.4 Where a student has been deregistered from their programme following application of the 4-week rule regulation.
-Appeals should be submitted within 10 days of the notification of de-registration process.
-(Students may lodge an appeal at any point in the academic session against withdrawal from their programme, when the withdrawal results from non-attendance/non-engagement via the 4 week rule.) - 1.3.2 Appeals claims which will be ruled invalid: - 1.3.2.1 Disagreement with any mark or grade or placement assessment result will not constitute grounds for an appeal.
-An appeal which disputes the academic or professional judgement of the assessment board, properly exercised, will not be regarded as valid; similarly an appeal may not be based on a questioning of any individual examiner of the assessment board. - 1.3.2.2 Appeals for reconsideration/remarking of any component of assessment, however borderline, will be ruled invalid, unless a case for irregularity is upheld. - 1.3.2.3 Appeals submitted outside the specified deadlines will be ruled invalid. - 1.3.2.4 Appeals by a third party will be ruled to be invalid unless the appellant is seriously incapacitated or there is a recognised SPLD that prevents the individual from engaging with the process appropriately.
+- 1.3.1 Consideration of an appeal will be restricted to the following grounds: - 1.3.1.1 Where there has been or could have been material administrative error or regulatory or procedural irregularity which has affected the outcomes (including results) for a student's results - 1.3.1.2 Where significant new evidence concerning extenuating or mitigating circumstances which for good reason had not been available to the Module Confirmation Board (MCB) has been produced (for example a medical condition which had not been diagnosed at the time of the Board); or where insufficient weight had been given to extenuating circumstances.
+Appeals on these grounds will be referred to the EC Panel - 1.3.1.3 Where unfair treatment, bias or perception of bias is alleged as part of the assessment or other relevant process which for good reason had not been considered previously under the University Complaints Procedures.

+- 1.3.1.4 Where re-registration to re-attend a module following reassessment (Regulation F8.6) has not been offered and there is new evidence relating to the student's engagement or non-engagement with reassessment, which had not been available to the UPAB, for good reason, at the time of making that decision. - 1.3.1.5 Students may lodge an appeal at any point in the academic session against withdrawal from their programme of study, when the withdrawal results from non-attendance/non-engagement via the 4 week rule process.
+An appeal against a decision to withdraw a student from a programme of study, which is taken outside a Board of Examiners meeting, must be submitted to the Student Procedures Team within 10 days of the date of notification of withdrawal.

+1.3.1.6 Appeals claims which will be ruled invalid:

-- 1.3.2.5 Where there has been any anomaly in the assessment process, as under section 1.3.1 (i) above, which has already been reported to and taken account of, this shall also be ruled invalid. - 1.3.2.6 Where new evidence for illness or extenuating circumstances is brought forward and there is not evidence of good reason as to why it had not been reported within the EC submission deadlines, the appeal shall be ruled invalid. - 1.3.2.7 Appeals against allegations of malpractice will only be valid if based on grounds of material administrative error or regulatory or procedural irregularity. - 1.3.2.8 Vexatious, frivolous or fraudulent appeals will be dismissed and may result in disciplinary action against the appellant.
+- 1.3.1.7 Disagreement with any mark or grade or placement assessment result will not constitute grounds for an appeal.
+An appeal which disputes the academic or professional judgement of the assessment board, properly exercised, will not be regarded as valid; similarly an appeal may not be based on a questioning of any individual examiner of the assessment board - 1.3.1.8 appeals for reconsideration/remarking of any component of assessment, however borderline, will be ruled invalid, unless a case for irregularity is upheld, as under section 1.3.1 (i) above - 1.3.1.9 appeals submitted outside the specified deadlines will be ruled invalid - 1.3.1.10 appeals by a third party will be ruled to be invalid unless the appellant is seriously incapacitated or there is a recognised SPLD that prevents the individual from engaging with the process appropriately - 1.3.1.11 where there has been any anomaly in the assessment process, as under section 1.3.1 (i) above, which has already been reported to and taken account of by the MCB, this shall also be ruled invalid - 1.3.1.12 where new evidence for illness or extenuating circumstances is brought forward after the meetings of the MCB, and there is not evidence of good reason as to why it had not been reported to the MCB previously, the appeal shall be ruled invalid - 1.3.1.13 appeals against allegations of malpractice will only be valid if based on grounds of material administrative error or regulatory or procedural irregularity - 1.3.1.13 vexatious, frivolous or fraudulent appeals will be dismissed immediately and may result in disciplinary action against the appellant.
 The appellant will be advised in writing as to why the application is an abuse of the appeal process.